phetsims/phet-info/issue-info/unfuddle-ticket-search.md

 # Searching Unfuddle for tickets related to a sim

-When performing ports, it is important to look over the legacy bugs/outstanding issues
+When performing ports, it is important to review open issue for the legacy sim.

 ## Steps: